-- Identifying Requirements: While designing a firewall data related to threats, devices needed to be integrated, Missing resources, updating the security devices.
+- Identifying Requirements: While designing a firewall data related to threats, devices needed to be integrated, Missing resources, and updating security devices.
 All the information collected is combined to get the best results.
 Even if one of these things is misidentified leads to security issues.

-- Setting Restrictions: Every user has its limitations to access different level of data or modify it and it needed to be identified and taken action accordingly.
+- Setting Restrictions: Every user has limitations to access different level of data or modify it and it needed to be identified and taken action accordingly.
 After retrieving and processing data, priority is set to people, devices, and applications.

 - Identify Deployment Location: Every firewall has its strengths and to get the most use out of it, we need to deploy each of them at the right place in a system or network.
-In the case of a packet filter firewall, it needs to be deployed at the edge of your network in between the internal network and webserver to get the most out of it.
+In the case of a packet filter firewall, it needs to be deployed at the edge of your network in between the internal network and web server to get the most out of it.